 My Experiences with Total Restore

 I am someone who just doesn’t have a healthy gut to begin with.
-I do feel bloated often and had weight issues in the past.
+Sometimes I feel bloated often and also had weight issues in the past.
 I also had problems with concentration often and felt fatigue.
 When I ran into the video by Dr. Steven Gundry, I decided to check it out.
 When I finally got my shipment of Total Restore and took it for a few weeks.
 I did notice more energy and better concentration within myself.

 In order to make sure it wasn’t a placebo effect, I did try NOT taking the supplement for some time too.
 Guess what?
 My sluggishness, difficulties with concentration, and bloating came back.
 But to be honest, I can get quite lazy and grew accustomed to those symptoms and stopped the supplement (it can be a bit pricey).

 Recently, I am thinking about going back to using Total Restore again in the near future.
 Maybe now I can test the potency of it when combined with IF and binaural beats therapy.